jdersch/PERQemu/PERQemu/Readme.txt

     - Operation is reliable for booting and data transfer, though testing and debugging is ongoing.

+  Tape drive:
+    - The streaming tape drive is now available as the Tape option when the OIO board is selected.
+It emulates the Archive Sidewinder QIC tape drive, providing 20MB of storage.
+The UserGuide has more details!

   Displays:
     - The standard 768 x 1024 portrait display is available for all models;
     - The 1280 x 1024 landscape display is supported and tested with POS G.7